polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 As a GaiaSoul Gold Partner you get exclusive access to additional modules and material, nobody else gets access to.
-This allows you to provide a lot of additional value, on top of the Free Software core, which makes your offer shine, and makes it easy for you to explain why people should pay you for a zip file.
+This allows you to provide a lot of additional value, on top of the Free Software core, which makes your offer shine, and makes it easy for you to explain why people should _"pay you for a simple zip file"_.
-This comes in addition to any additional services you deliver yourself to sugar coat the pill, such as support, hosting, services, modules you build, etc. Also remember that you're not legally allowed to create anything but Open Source software without a proprietary license, and that evverybody with a proprietary license, can consume the free software modules created by others in their proprietary distributions.
+This comes in addition to any additional services and additional modules you deliver yourself, such as support, hosting, services, modules you build, etc. Also remember that you're not legally allowed to create anything but Open Source software without a proprietary license, and that everybody with a proprietary license, can consume the free software modules created by others in their proprietary distributions.
+Which allows you to create a unique distribution, largely based upon other people's work, and charge money for it, such that acknowledging your value proposition becomes easy for your customers!

 > Free as in Freedom, _not_ as in Free Beer!